The Holston River, with a replica of a flatboat in the foreground

 In the days before roads and railroads, one of the best ways to migrate west through Tennessee was to board a flatboat at Long Island and ride it downstream (the Holson eventually flows into the Tennessee River, which flows into the Ohio River).

 During the Revolutionary War a fort in this area became known as Fort Patrick Henry.
 Thousands of immigrants left Fort Patrick Henry on boats destined for places such as White's Fort (later Knoxville) and French Lick (later Nashville).
-The best known of these was the Donelson Party, and you can read their incredible story in the Tennessee History for Kids booklet Journey of the Adventure and other Stories.
+The best known of these was the Donelson Party, and you can read their incredible story in the Tennessee History for Kids booklet The legend of Big Foot Spencer and other stories.

 The Holston River about where Fort Patrick Henry once stood